yutingchen11/MIMOSA/README.md

 ## Paramater Estimation
 1. Run `ParamEstimation/3T/gen_MIMOSA_dict_3T.m` and `ParamEstimation/7T/gen_MIMOSA_dict_7T.m` to generate the dictionary for 3T and 7T scans, respectively.
 2. Run `ParamEstimation/3T/MIMOSA_paramater_mapping_3T.m` and `ParamEstimation/7T/MIMOSA_paramater_mapping_7T.m` to perform paramater estimation process for 3T and 7T scans, respectively.
+## Copyright & License Notice
+This project is licensed for non-commercial, research use only.
+For other purposes, please contact ychen156@mgh.harvard.edu.